-COMPETITION ENCOUNTERS Trainers and their Pokémon are likely to get into many different types of contests and competitions outside of the battlefield.
+Trainers and their Pokémon are likely to get into many different types of contests and competitions outside of the battlefield.
 Competition encounters cover this middle ground between these more defined systems and a simple contested roll; in fact, in essence, a competition encounter is just an extended version of a contested roll.

 Competition encounters happen any time two or more groups enter a non-battle competition; tug-of-war, chase scenes, and scavenger hunts all count as competition encounters, and for groups less invested in the nitty-gritty of Pokémon Contests, they can slot Contests into this category as well.

 Competition encounters should include consequences for failure or refusal to participate.
 Potentially, there may also be a reward for winning, such as a coveted item.

-THIS ISN'T WHAT I MEANT WHEN I SAID I WANTED TO RUN ROLLOUT ON FURRET YOU GUYS The meat of a competition encounter is rolling in turn to accrue Hits - the GM decides ahead of time the threshold for success, and each team rolls one member, going back and forth (or in the case of more than two teams, in a randomly determined order with the PCs first) at a time until that threshold is met.
+The meat of a competition encounter is rolling in turn to accrue Hits - the GM decides ahead of time how many hits must be accumulated for success, and each team rolls one member, going back and forth (or in the case of more than two teams, in a randomly determined order with the PCs first) at a time until that threshold is met.
 Critical Hits may count for two Hits if Mastery was spent at any point during the roll, similar to the way they work in battles.
 Alternatively, there might be a countdown of rounds instead of a threshold and the aim might be to just accrue as many Hits as possible.
-If the gap between the two parties gets too big one way or the other, deploy rubber banding - a team way behind can suddenly catch up to become a threat in the final round, at the cost of some important resource, item, or other narrative consequence.
-NPCs and PCs have equal access to this option.
-Ideally, use rubber banding to make things more interesting - perhaps a PC's zealous methods to get ahead in the snowman-building competition triggers an avalanche nearby, or an NPC wins the competition but loses to the PCs in another arena (such as love!).
-Sometimes a GM might want to have a competition be the point of a session, such as a Bug-catching competition.
-In that case, instead of a contested series of rolls, devise a scoring system for the rest of the encounters in the session and count those as Hits.
-As an individual encounter, try to aim for two total rolls per player, three at the top end.
-Some example competition encounters: